-A subject within nutrition that continues to catch people out in their efforts to switch over to a better diet is the area of sugar and other foods that help to add sweetness.
+A subject within nutrition that continues to catch people out in their efforts to switch over to a better diet is sugar consumption, the addictive sweet taste with bitter effects.
 It is very common to find people seeking a ‘healthy’ option to sweeten their food – some magic elixir that will allow us to enjoy the taste, but not pay the consequence.
 This is not going to be a blog about artificial sweeteners such as aspartame, sucralose and saccharin.
 To put it bluntly, they are not a healthy alternative to sugar.
 They have their own set of concerns and we do not advise their intake.
 This blog is going to focus on sugar, syrups and other foods used to add a sweet taste to our diet and to investigate whether there is a healthy sugar.

 Typical white, refined sugar is scientifically called ‘sucrose’ which is a combination of the basic units glucose and fructose in an approximately 50:50 ratio.
 Regardless of the source of the sugar, white table sugar, golden syrup, honey, fruit concentrate or whole fruit, the chemistry of the sugar is the same; it is still a blend of glucose and fructose.
 Glucose and fructose are composed of the same molecular elements as well.
 They both have 6 carbons, 12 hydrogen and 6 oxygen atoms.
 However, they do look a little different.
 Glucose is a 6 carbon hexagonal ring and fructose a 5 carbon pentagonal ring.
 These different shapes mean that the body has to metabolize them differently.
 We will get into that in a moment.